gokrazy/mkfs/README.md

 file system on the perm partition and then reboot your system.
 If `/perm` is already mounted, the program will exit without changing anything.

-The gokrazy mkfs program includes a [frozen copy](https://github.com/gokrazy/freeze) of the `mke2fs` program from the `e2fsprogs` package from Debian.
+The gokrazy mkfs program includes a static build of the `mke2fs` and `e2fsck` programs from the `e2fsprogs` package.

 ## Usage